Table of Contents

 Clinical features

-- Symptomatic patients present with insidious onset of a nonproductive chronic cough with dyspnea and wheezing, mimicking asthma, chronic obstructive pulmonary disease or gastroesophageal reflux (Eur Respir J 2016;47:1829, Chest 2015;147:415, Am J Respir Crit Care Med 2011;184:8)
+- Symptomatic patients present with insidious onset of a nonproductive chronic cough with dyspnea and wheezing that mimics asthma, chronic obstructive pulmonary disease or gastroesophageal reflux (Eur Respir J 2016;47:1829, Chest 2015;147:415, Am J Respir Crit Care Med 2011;184:8)

 - Mean duration of symptoms before diagnosis: 10 years

-- Can be asymptomatic and an incidental finding during investigation for another disease (Lung 2016;194:243).
+- May be asymptomatic and an incidental finding during investigation for another disease (Lung 2016;194:243)

 - Associated with tumorlets (67% of cases) and lung carcinoids, mostly typical carcinoids (40% of cases) (Am J Respir Crit Care Med 2011;184:8)